Skip to main content

 • reporting.

-4.4 We hold a considerable amount of information on services through our registration and inspection processes as well as obtaining information from other intelligence sources.
+4.4 We hold a considerable amount of information on services through our registration and inspection processes as well as obtaining information from other sources.
 This helps us to determine the type and frequency of inspection required for a particular service.
 We use this information to plan and inform what we want to focus on when we visit the service and any specific measures we need to consider for engaging with the people using the service or staff.
-For example, where individuals have communication needs, the inspector can consider and plan for how they will engage with these individuals in line with our principles of inspection.
+For example, where individuals have communication needs, the inspector can consider how they will engage with people.

 4.5 During an inspection visit, inspectors will seek three broad types of evidence.